TRAVEL WRITING 101 by Barbara Noe Kennedy

 FEEDBACK: The last 15 minutes of the lecture will be open to Q&A. Students can also send questions ahead of time, to be addressed during the lecture.

-All classes are held from 2-4pm ET, via zoom video webinar.
 The webinar can be viewed on a tablet, phone, or computer (both Mac and PC).

 This course is offered via Zoom webinar.
 Webinars are workshops given online, where you can view the instructor and websites/materials she shares on her screen, making it an interactive experience.
 Webinars make learning from your home or office convenient.